On his computer at home, Apolo Anton Ohno posted a sticky note where he’d jotted down three words: “process over prize.”

-“I think none of us like to hear about what it’s going to take in between the four years,” he said.
+“I think none of us like to hear about what it’s going to take in between the four years,” he says.
 “We like to focus on just that end goal and results.”

 Once you identify your overarching, longer-term financial goals, you can start tracking your progress.
-“If you can’t measure it, it’s very difficult to gauge where you’re going,” Ohno said.
+“If you can’t measure it, it’s very difficult to gauge where you’re going,” Ohno says.

 Just like exercise, nutrition, and adequate sleep, checking in on his financial wellness is part of Ohno’s daily routine.

-“Sometimes, we don’t want to hear that it’s going to take consistency and mundane routine on a day-to-day basis,” he said.
+“Sometimes, we don’t want to hear that it’s going to take consistency and mundane routine on a day-to-day basis,” he says.
 “But that is where you accelerate.”

-“Once you have a Personal Capital Dashboard that you can view on a daily basis, you’ll realize your goals can be within your reach,” Ohno said.
+“Once you have a Personal Capital Dashboard that you can view on a daily basis, you’ll realize your goals can be within your reach,” Ohno says.